reifjulian/regsave/README.md

 ssc install regsave, replace
 ```

-These two versions are typically synced, but occasionally the SSC version will be slightly out of date.
+These two versions are typically synced, but occasionally the SSC version may be slightly out of date.

 ## Description:

-`regsave` fetches estimation results from `e()` and stores them in "wide" format (default) or "table" format:
+`regsave` is a [Stata](http://www.stata.com) command that fetches estimation results from `e()` and stores them in "wide" format (default) or "table" format:

 - By default, results are stored in wide format.
 Use this format when you want to further analyze your regression results using Stata.